Honors Algebra 1

 Overview of Algebra 1

 Time to complete homework varies by student but well-prepared students should anticipate spending about three hours per week on math homework in total.
+Students can test out of material they already know.

 Homework is assigned out of Prentice Hall Algebra 1 textbook.